jmbhughes/pyifs/README.md

 To-do
 -----

+- let evaluation of iterated function system be multithreaded
 - Check on why fern is not centered
 - Allow customization of image output (background, color schemes)
-- Make an easier input method?
+- Make an easier input method? graphical?
-- add non probabilistic mode and allow for viewing of iterated steps
+- add deterministic mode and allow for viewing of iterated steps

 Examples
 --------